What is pronation, over-pronation, and flat feet of the foot?

 There are several tests that can be carried out to determine if you have weakness in your gluteus medius which could be resulting in over-pronation of the foot.

 Our Physiotherapists would take you through a series of tests to identify the weak areas and give you areas to work on.
 One of the tests which is easy to do yourself too is the Trendelenburg sign.
-This will show when the glute med muscle is unable to work efficiently due, possibly due to pain, poor mechanics or weakness.
+This will show when the glute med muscle is unable to work efficiently, possibly due to pain, poor mechanics or weakness.
 A positive test will show the pelvis will drop on the opposite side to the weakness.
-This is your bodies compensation that’s often observed with a Trendelenburg gait (weakness of abductor muscles).
+This is your body’s compensation that’s often observed with a Trendelenburg gait (weakness of abductor muscles).
+Balance tests, such as standing on one foot, can also help identify overpronated feet.
 This test can also be replicated in a more dynamic fashion by observing it during a single leg squat, lunge or step up.

 Spotting the weak link